Ian2020/monica_reminder/README.md

 ## Roadmap

-* Cleanup old data files, anything older than a year potentially.
-So data dir does not grow forever.
 * Get tests over it all
 * Remove restrictions and pain points:
   * Respect reminder intervals set per user.
 Note there seems to be a bug in